awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 ## Authorization based on Amazon EKS tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to Amazon EKS resources or pass tags in a request to Amazon EKS\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `aws:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
-For more information about tagging Amazon EKS resources, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.
+For more information about tagging Amazon EKS resources, see [Organize Amazon EKS resources with tags](eks-using-tags.md)\.
 For more information about which actions that you can use tags in condition keys with, see [Actions defined by Amazon EKS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-actions-as-permissions) in the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html)\.

 ## Amazon EKS IAM roles<a name="security_iam_service-with-iam-roles"></a>